 Frequently Asked Questions

-Answer: So for the thickness, you should use plywood.
+So for the thickness, you should use plywood.
 You should choose at least ½ inch, although a ¾ inch plywood.
 It’ll serve you better.
 Also, it will give you a strong and secure hold.

-Answer: Well, the answer is no. You only need a measuring tape, a stud finder, a power drill, some lag screws, a level, and safety goggles.
+Well, the answer is no. You only need a measuring tape, a stud finder, a power drill, some lag screws, a level, and safety goggles.

 Wrapping Up

-Now, you know the required information about how much weight can a french cleat hold.
+Now, you know the required information about how much weight can a French cleat hold.

 Here’s some advice for you while choosing plywood.
 You should choose at least ½ inch for the thickness of the plywood.
-Although a ¾ inch plywood will serve you better.
+Although a ¾ inch of plywood will serve you better.

 Let us know if this article helped you.
 Good luck!